donovantc/react-shared/README.md

 When some functionality specific to a platfrom is required, it can usually just be split into a `.native.js` file for the native functionality.

 A new repo, extending this one will provide a a boilerplate project using this approach together with Redux. _Still work in progress._

+## Contribution
+Your contibution is of course welcome.
+Simply create a pull request with a good description and I'll review it as soon as I can.

+Feel free to report any issues.